abicorios/CalculatorBoostRegex/README.md

 # CalculatorBoostRegex
-The console calculator for the complicated math which use Boost Regex for the parsing.

-# Calculator
 This console calculator use the regular expressions for the parsing of the input for the detecting of the numbers and the mathematical signs.

 It is nice for the complicated calculations with many numbers and brackets.
 You can use ^ or ** for the power operation, any brackets as you want (){}[] and operations +-*/